Join the 155,000+ IMP followers

-Alstom receives an order from SNCF Voyageurs for 15 additional Avelia Horizon high-speed trains
+Alstom receives order for 15 additional Avelia Horizon high-speed trains

-The new Avelia Horizon trains will be operated in Europe.
+The 15 new Avelia Horizon trains ordered by SNCF Voyageurs will operate in Europe from 2029 onwards.

 www.alstom.com